-- Sexual Assault- Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
+Sexual Assault- Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
 Clery statistics include attempted sexual assaults.
-Sex offenses statistically counted for Clery include Rape, Fondling, Incest, or Statutory Rape as defined in the FBI UCR program. - Rape is the Penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Sex offenses statistically counted for Clery include Rape, Fondling, Incest, or Statutory Rape as defined in the FBI UCR program.

+Rape is the Penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, or by a sex-related object.
+This definition also includes instance in which the victim is incapable of giving consent because of temporary or permanent mental or physical incapacity (include due to the influence of drugs or alcohol) or because of age.
+Physical resistance is not required on the part of the victim to demonstrate lack of consent.